tinsukE/retrofit-coroutines/README.md

 You can also use `Deferred<Response<YourModel>>` as the return type for the Retrofit interface functions if you'd rather deal with a `Response<>` instance instead of cathing for `HttpException`.

+If you want to have more control over how the `Call` gets executed, you can provide a `CoroutinesInterceptor` when creating the adapter factory.
+Bear in mind that, for most use cases, having an OkHttp `Interceptor` instead is a better solution.

 Working examples can be found in the sample project [app][5].

 ## Setup